dmbarbour/wikilon/docs/EditingAO.md

 [Awelon Object (AO)](AboutAO.md) code can be directly read and manipulated by humans, but is not optimized for direct human use.
 Humans should instead manipulate AO through an editable view - an efficient and aesthetic representation of code that may be edited in place then converted back to bytecode for storage.

-This idea is essentially an instance of [projectional editing](http://martinfowler.com/bliki/ProjectionalEditing.html).
-The AO dictionary is our storage representation.
-The editable view of code would be provided by a service - e.g. a web service or a [filesystem in userspace](https://en.wikipedia.org/wiki/Filesystem_in_Userspace) adapter.
+This is essentially an instance of [projectional editing](http://martinfowler.com/bliki/ProjectionalEditing.html).
+The AO dictionary serves as the storage representation.
+The editable view of code would be provided through a service - likely a web service or a [filesystem in userspace (FUSE)](https://en.wikipedia.org/wiki/Filesystem_in_Userspace) adapter.
+FUSE would simplify integration with conventional text editors.

-This document starts with a concrete example of a useful, purely textual, editable view named Claw.
-From there I generalize to more robust, expressive, portable, optionally graphical, user-defined views.

 ## Command Language for Awelon (Claw)

-Claw is a Forth-like editable view of AO designed for plain text input in a REPL-like or command line scenario.

-Like Forth, Claw doesn't scale nicely beyond about fifteen tokens for a definition, at least without an IDE that can print inferred types or examples in a connected pane (it's otherwise too easy to lose track of context).
-But, also like Forth, it's easy to factor large functions into small definitions.
+I present Claw as a useful example of an editable view - a concrete, Forth-like view designed for plain-text input in a REPL or command line scenario.
+I've used variants of Claw in practice to define a few thousand words.
+Claw shares a lot of strengths and weaknesses with Forth.
+For example, Claw becomes unreadable between ten and twenty tokens, but it's easy to factor large definitions into smaller ones.

 Claw optimizes for: